wildit/dpl-provision/README.md

 DPL (digital preservation lab) is a virtual machine that comes preconfigured with tools and scripts for digital preservation.

-The VM is meant for teaching the technical aspects of diigital preservation and for experimenting.
+The VM is meant for teaching the technical aspects of digital preservation and for research.

-To run the VM you need to install Virtualbox and Vagrant on your computer, for the installation of these tools follow their [documentation.](https://www.vagrantup.com/docs/installation).
+To run the VM you need to install Virtualbox and Vagrant on your computer, for the installation of these tools follow the [documentation.](https://www.vagrantup.com/docs/installation).
 In this repo you find the provisioning scripts, they will set up the VM automatically and download all the necessary tools one by one.

 DPL is based on Ubuntu Desktop 20.04 LTS
 Login: vagrant
 PWD: vagrant

 ## Tools on DPL
 In parentheses the start commands from the command line